Web Design & Color Psychology

-If your business has a website, it is important to understand how the colors you choose for your website design affect online behaviors and how, ultimately, color psychology will impact your business.
+If your business has a website, it is important to understand how the colors you choose for your website design affect online behaviors and how, ultimately, color psychology & web design will impact your business.

 In the greater scheme of things, color preferences can be cultural or experiential, though, in western society, it is still mostly subjective.

 From a business standpoint, color can influence a person’s mood and general attitude towards your brand.
 In this sense, it should always be something to consider as anything that affects how people respond can be pivotal to your success or lack thereof.

 Color Psychology: The Basics

 Without getting into the deeper implications of color emotions in logo and web design, there are some basic principles that are easy enough to understand and apply to your advantage.

 In short, color theory is about the interactivity of colors in terms of contrast, vibrancy, and how they complement each other.
 Psychology kicks in when these color choices and combinations begin to affect human behavior.

 Having a good understanding of color theory can, in principle, help you grow your business.
 This can be accomplished through subtle manipulation of your website’s color theme.

 Colors & Their Meaning from a Cultural Standpoint

 Colors have great significance in a cultural sense.
 For instance, red denotes importance, abruptness, fire, passion, and urgency in our culture.
 Red demands our attention, and so our eye goes there first before it acknowledges other colors.
 In Indian culture, red symbolizes wealth, power, love, and beauty.
 In Chinese culture, red denotes prosperity and longevity.
 These are all similar concepts, but not all colors share this inherent connection.

 In our society of color psychology, blue represents a masculine principle, while in Asian culture, it denotes the feminine, and in the Middle East, it signifies spirituality and immortality.